Astra-Gnome

 The Astra-Gnome is a concept car by industrial designer Richard Arbib using a 1955 Nash Metropolitan chassis.
-Described as a "Time and Space Car", it features themes influenced by the space travel forms that were popular during the 1950s.
+It was described as a "Time and Space Car".
+It features themes influenced by the space travel forms that were popular during the 1950s.
 The vehicle represented Arbib's vision of what an automobile would look like in the year 2000.

 Design

 American Motors Corporation commissioned Richard Arbib, a leading industrial designer of the 1950s, to develop a futuristic concept car.
 Built in four months, the Astra-Gnome represented the work of product stylists to create "new and exciting shapes, textures and colors in a functional car."
 Arbib had the wheels and tires hidden behind full fender skirts to achieve "a floating special quality" and to suggest a spacecraft or hovercraft.
 The objective was to build excitement "about the cool stuff the 21st century was going to hold."
+Arbib described it not being a sports car or having any European-origin styling.
+Instead, he made it to have "a pert, futuristic manner ... sculptural and alive in its contours".
+The concept car blends futuristic aesthetics with functional design and is a fully operational vehicle.

-The vehicle was featured on the 3 September 1956 cover of Newsweek magazine and was a highlight at the 1956 New York International Auto Show.
+The car was featured on the 3 September 1956 cover of Newsweek magazine.
+The Astra-Gnome was a highlight at the 1956 New York International Auto Show.
 About 1,000 questionnaire cards were distributed to viewers at the auto show, with results indicating an 80% favorable response to the prototype.
-Numerous photos were made of the car with Arbib, most often accompanied by attractive female models who explained to the media that the concept was never intended for production.
+Numerous photos of the car with Arbib were often accompanied by attractive female models who explained to the media that the concept was never intended for production.
+The Astra-Gnome was featured in trade publications and popular magazines, such part of a fashion spread in Esquire.